cal-itp/data-infra/docs/contribute/submitting_changes.md

 * Follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard for all commits and PR titles
   * Prefix docs commits and PR titles with `docs(subject-area):`
-* Install pre-commit hooks
+* Installing and Using pre-commit hooks
+  * Installing:
+    * `pip install pre-commit`
-  * `pip install pre-commit`, `pre-commit install`
+    * `pre-commit install` in the appropriate repo
+  * Using:
+    * The hooks will check your markdown for errors when you commit your changes.
+    * If upon committing your changes you see that the pre-commit checks have failed, the fixes will be made automatically but you will need to **re-add and re-commit the files**.
+Don't forget to do this!
+    * If for any reason you would like to bypass the hooks, append the flag `--no-verify`
     * If needed, run `pre-commit run --all-files` to run the hooks on all files, not just those staged for changes.
 * Open a PR
   * Use GitHub's *draft* status to indicate PRs that are not ready for review/merging
   * Give your PR a descriptive title that has a prefix of `docs(subject-area):` as according to the Conventional Commits standard  **(1)**.